ryansukale/incrudable/README.md

 Automagically generate thunks or epics for your applications CRUD routes.

 #### Philosophy
+Having to learn a new library is often a pain.
+While building incrudable, one of my goals was to allow developers to use all their existing knowledge on redux-thunks and thunks-observables, so it should be 100% compatible with existing codebases, and let this library just provide a bunch of utility functions to reduce boilerplate.
+Use as little or as much as you need of this library.
+Everything is optional.

+#### What problem is it trying to solve
-Assume you have crud resource that supported the following operations.
+Assume we can define a crud resource that supported the following operations.
 ```js
 const resources = {
   songs: {